ormizj/template-nuxt-fsd/README.md

   layer can be thought of as a hybrid between a layer and a slice.
 - Slices are intended to divide the layer into business domains, but business domains do not exist in Shared.
 This means that **all files in Shared can reference and import from each other.**
+- Shared doesn't contain slices.
+That is because Shared should contain **no business** logic at all, hence has no meaning for the product.

 ## Types